 While you may feel the urge to freak out and run for help, your best bet is to stay very, very still.
 The more you move, the faster the snake venom will spread through your body.

 Contrary to common belief, snake venom does not travel through the blood.
 It travels through the lymphatic system.
 The lymphatic system does not have its own pump system like the circulatory system.
 Instead, lymph relies on the motions of the muscles and joints to move it from cell to cell.
 If you stay completely still, then lymph – and the venom in it – cannot move.
 This makes it fairly easy to stop the spread of venom.
 You’ve just got to be really still.

 Yes, it will probably be hard to stay still after getting bit by a snake.
 Ideally, the bit person should stay put until help comes.
 It you do have to move from the location to get help, then a splint should be applied to immobilize the limb (more on that technique later).

 3. Do NOT Try to Suck Out the Venom

 Thanks to all those scenes from crappy cowboy movies, people got the idea that you could cut around the wound and suck the venom out of a snake bite.
 This is not the case!
 Firstly, snake venom travels quickly through the lymphatic system.
 By the time you start sucking, the venom is already on its course.
 It would be almost impossible to suck hard enough to actually get any venom out of a wound.

 But what about those snake venom extraction kits, like the Sawyer Extractor?
-According to Mental Floss, using these extractors can actually do more harm than good.
+According to Snake Bite Foundation, using these extractors can actually do more harm than good.
 When analyzed, fluid extracted contained hardly any venom at all.
 Even worse, the suction from the extractors can collapse tissues around the bite wound, trapping venom and causing more harm.